πŸ”‘ Obtaining Your Maps API Key(s)

 gcloud config set project my-project-name

-gcloud beta services api-keys create \
+gcloud services api-keys create \

 --display-name="Frontend API key - Prod" \